What Is One Person Company?

 Earlier, for incorporating an OPC, the single owner needs to be resident in India but under the recent amendments, the provision of OPC has also been made available for Non-Residents.
 Now, anyone can incorporate an OPC in India.
 Also, for the purpose of calculating the residency status of the applicant, the number of days has been reduced to 120 days from 182 days during the immediately preceding one financial year.

 The subscriber of OPC, that is, member of the OPC can be the director of the company.
 He/ She can become both the whole and sole of the OPC.

 - INCLUSION OF (OPC) IN NAME:

-It is the mandatory requirement to include the words (OPC) in the name of the company, to make it distinguish from the other Private Limited Companies.
+It is a mandatory requirement to include the words (OPC) in the name of the company, to make it distinguish from other Private Limited Companies.

 Read Our Blog: How OPCs Are Different From Private Limited

 OPC has this feature of having the liability limited up to the extent of the assets of the company.
 This feature is as it is applicable to any kind of company.